TechnoDann/PPC-board-2.0/README.md

  * Delta Juliette (AKA Captain Vim, Techno.Dann@gmail.com) Development setup
 -----------------
-Please copy `config/database.yml.example` to `config/database.yml` and
-customize it to fit your local database setup.
-Please do the same for `config/mailers.yml.example`.
+Please build yourself a new secret key and set the keys refered to in `config/database.yml`

 How to update the archives
 --------------------------